allefeld/htcondor-matlab/README.md

 ## Installation

 Put the *htcondor-matlab* functions into a directory on the Matlab path.
-Then edit `condorConfig.m` and adjust the value of `conDir` to point to an existing and writable directory, the *htcondor-matlab* cluster directory, which has to be accessible from all HTCondor machines.
-Alternatively, copy `condorConfig.m` to a directory with higher preference on the path (or the current directory), and edit this copy.
+Then copy `condorConfig_template.m` to `condorConfig.m` in the same directory and edit the copy.
+At a minimum, adjust the value of `conDir` to point to an existing and writable directory, the *htcondor-matlab* cluster directory, which has to be accessible from all HTCondor machines.

 ## Usage